reijer-dev/decompiler-benchmarking/README.md

 only distribute the result.
 The package is published under a BSD style license, https://oapackage.readthedocs.io/en/latest/oapackage-intro.html

+### clang/LLVM
+We used clang (https://clang.llvm.org/) as our c compiler, version **** (Windows OS).

 # Deb'm licence

-We publish our work under the CRAPL-licence (https://matt.might.net/articles/crapl/).
-The text of which can be found in CRAPL-LICENSE.txt.
+We publish our work primarily under the CRAPL-license (https://matt.might.net/articles/crapl/), the text of which can be found in CRAPL-LICENSE.txt.
+In reference to article III.5 of the CRAPL-license, we grant rights according to the GNU-license, the text of which can be found in CNU-LICENSE.txt,

 # Acknowledgements